-The first question asked of all respondents was whether they were satisfied with the non-metropolitan transportation planning process in Florida.
-Fifty (50) percent were satisfied, 16 percent were not, and 34 percent had no opinion.
-The survey questions were then customized based on whether the nonmetropolitan local government was within an MPO.
-Questions asked determined level(s) of satisfaction with FDOT or MPO agency support regarding opportunities to provide input in determining the future of transportation planning within their jurisdiction and satisfaction with the project prioritization process.
+The first question of the survey asked whether the respondents were satisfied with the transportation planning process in Florida; 50 percent of respondents were satisfied, 16 percent were not, and 34 percent had no opinion.
+The survey questions were then customized based on whether the non-metropolitan local government was within an MPO.
+The questions determined the respondents' level(s) of satisfaction with FDOT or MPO agency support regarding opportunities to provide input in the future of transportation planning within their jurisdiction and satisfaction with the project prioritization process.
 While the majority of all respondents answered favorably (agreed with the statements provided in the survey), those subject to the metropolitan planning process had a higher percentage of favorable responses (54% to 71%) than those coordinating directly with FDOT (42% to 45%).

-Finally, a series of questions directed at all survey participants gauged their level of engagement with FDOT and knowledge of available resources, including access to technical assistance and local program grants.
+All survey participants answered a series of questions to gauge their level of engagement with FDOT and knowledge of available resources, including access to technical assistance and local program grants.
 The complete survey results are available in FDOT's August 2018 report, Florida's Rural Transportation Planning Process, Phase 1, Discovery.